Barbara Fitzgerald is an AKC Breeder of Merit and author of the column "Conversations with Champions" for the BCSA magazine, Borderlines.

 Pollock: Jackson Pollock, American artist known for his sweeping drip paintings.

 Pongo: Father Dalmatian in Disney’s 101 Dalmatians animated film.

 Ray: The sea creature, the spotted eagle ray, can weigh up to 500 pounds with a wingspan of four to seven feet.
 Ray makes a great name for a gentle giant with a white underbelly and predominantly black or dark gray top coat with white spots.

-Seurat: George Seurat was an artist and draftsman and the father of the pointillist movement.
-His paintings were composed of tiny dots of color, that at a distance formed a color-rich composition, while, when viewed up close, his paintings appeared as a jumble of dots.
+Seurat: Georges Seurat was an artist and draftsman and the father of the pointillist movement.
+His paintings were composed of tiny dots of color that, at a distance, formed a color-rich composition; when viewed up close, his paintings appeared as a jumble of dots.
 Pronounced sir-Ought.

 Vincent: Painter Vincent Van Gogh’s later work has been associated with the pointillist movement, although he worked with short brush strokes, rather than “points” of color.

 Andromeda: Properly called the Andromeda Galaxy Nebula, it is a bright pattern of stars against a dark background.